Article

 Why Structured Logs Matter for GIS Workflows

 Traditional line-based logs fracture under batch spatial processing.
 When reprojecting thousands of vector files, clipping against administrative boundaries, or validating topology, you need queryable output.
-Structured JSON logs route cleanly to observability stacks like Elasticsearch, Loki, or Datadog, and provide a clear audit trail for Error Handling in Spatial Pipelines.
-Distinguishing between a missing CRS, an invalid geometry, and a GDAL driver timeout dictates whether a job retries, skips, or fails fast.
+Structured JSON logs route cleanly to observability stacks — Elasticsearch, Loki, Datadog — and provide a clear audit trail that distinguishes a missing CRS from an invalid geometry or a GDAL driver timeout.
+That distinction determines whether a job should retry, skip, or fail fast.

-The following code provides a production-ready formatter, a spatial operation wrapper, and a click-based CLI entry point.
-It handles pathlib.Path, pyproj.CRS, shapely geometries, and datetime objects without raising TypeError during JSON serialization.
+The following module is self-contained.
+Copy it, point input_file at any Shapefile or GeoPackage, and run it directly.
+It handles pathlib.Path, pyproj.CRS, shapely geometries, and datetime objects without raising TypeError during serialization.

 import json